Admitting now

 The family afraid of withdrawal

 You have seen them try to stop before.
 The shaking, the vomiting, the desperation — it always sends them back to the substance within 48 hours.
-You need a medical environment where withdrawal is managed, not endured alone.
+You need a clinical environment where withdrawal is managed, not endured alone.

 04 — The pathway